Hoffmanation/spring-boot-concurrency-demo/README.md

 Spring boot watertank concurrency application.

-This Application demonstrate concurrency operation in java Where multiple synchronized threads simultaneously changing the watertanks entities state.
+This Application demonstrate concurrency operations in java Where multiple synchronized threads simultaneously changing the watertanks entities state.

 SPRING BOOT - CONCURRENCY DEMO APP :#Spring Boot, #In memory data, #Maven, #AngularJs, #HTML

-To access the application run project as a spring boot app and this endpoint http://localhost:8080 in the browser
+To access the application build and run project as a spring boot app and then hit this endpoint --> http://localhost:8080 in the browser

 ## Images
 ![watertank 1](watertank1.png)